h4ck4l1/plotly_rust/frontend/src/mushroom/mushroom_markdowns/homepage_markdown.md

 ➼ Machine Learning was implemented for relevant datasets.

 ➼ Classifications and Regression Observations were carried out for
- - Mushroom,
+ - Mushroomn Classification
- - Time Series analysis for kfc-stock, and
+ - Time Series analysis for kfc-stock
- - Classification with geo location for covid-19.
+ - Covid-19 effects on different states on India

 ➼ Different ML algorithms were used ranging from simple Linear Regression to complex Gradient Boosting bagging algorithms and Neural Nets.